artisansdk/server/readme.md

 - `SERVER_QUEUE_DRIVER` (`beanstalkd`): the driver to use for the realtime message queue
 - `SERVER_KEY` (`password`): the admin password to authenticate connections against admin protected connections

-There is a basic auth scheme in place which allows the server to `PromptForAuthentication` against a connection and then remember that the connection is authenticated.
-This simplifies further message processing and relies on any `ClientMessage` that must be authenticated to implement the `authorize()` method.
-There are three basic traits that can be used on any message to achieve a couple of common strategies:

-- `ArtisanSDK\Server\Traits\NoProtection`: always returns true so allows any client to send the message
-- `ArtisanSDK\Server\Traits\ClientProtection`: allows admin connections and a specific related connection to be authorized
-- `ArtisanSDK\Server\Traits\AdminProtection`: allows only admins to be authorized to send the message

 ### Nginx Websocket Proxy Configuration

 Nginx makes the perfect lightweight frontend server for the Laravel backend